B12 (band)

 B12 are a British electronic music duo consisting of Mike Golding and Steve Rutter.
-First appearing in the early 1990s under a variety of monikers, including Musicology, Redcell and Cmetric, the duo were often mistaken as hailing from Detroit, their sound being comparable to the so-called second wave of Detroit techno.
-This was compounded by the signature style of their initial releases on their own imprint B12 Records, limited editions on coloured 12" vinyl with cryptic messages etched into the run-out grooves, and the fact that Golding and Rutter tended to shy away from the press, and rarely gave interviews, which added to the mystery of their identities.

-Their sound is usually categorised as techno, ambient techno, and IDM.
-Recurring themes of science fiction and futurism can be found in nearly all B12 releases and track names.
+First appearing in the early 1990s under a variety of monikers, including Musicology, Redcell and Cmetric, their sound is associated with the early 1990s ambient techno and IDM scene.
+They released their debut album Electro-Soma (1993) on Warp Records, and also founded the independent label B12 Records.
+Recurring themes of science fiction and futurism can be found in nearly all B12 releases.

 Career

 Golding and Rutter met in the late 1980s through a mutual appreciation of the techno sound coming out from Detroit from artists such as Juan Atkins and Derrick May.
 Upon seeing the success of Plus 8 Records in early 1990, they were inspired to do the same, and in 1991 founded B12 Records as an outlet for the music they and their friends Kirk Degiorgio (a.k.a.
 As One), and Steve Pickton (a.k.a.
 Stasis), were producing.
 Writing under various monikers they released a series of 12" vinyl records, each with a limited run of coloured vinyl, and messages hand-etched into the run-out grooves.

+The duo were often mistaken as hailing from Detroit, their sound being comparable to the so-called second wave of Detroit techno.
+This was compounded by the signature style of their initial releases on their own imprint B12 Records, limited editions on coloured 12" vinyl with cryptic messages etched into the run-out grooves, and the fact that Golding and Rutter tended to shy away from the press, and rarely gave interviews, which added to the mystery of their identities.

-In 1992, B12 appeared on the Rephlex CD The Philosophy of Sound and Machine, and the seminal Warp Records Artificial Intelligence Volume I compilation, alongside Aphex Twin, Autechre, The Black Dog, and Richie Hawtin.
+In 1992, B12 appeared on the Rephlex compilation The Philosophy of Sound and Machine, and the seminal Warp Records Artificial Intelligence Volume I compilation, alongside Aphex Twin, Autechre, The Black Dog, and Richie Hawtin.
 A full-length album Electro-Soma followed in 1993, a compilation of tracks from early B12 Records releases, as part of Warp's continuing Artificial Intelligence series.

 B12 continued to release records on their own imprint, and also released a pair of split releases in conjunction with 'A.R.T.
 (Applied Rhythmic Technology)', a label run by their friend Kirk Degiorgio.

 In 1996 their second full length Time Tourist was released on Warp, with artwork by The Designers Republic, featuring a painting by Trevor Webb of a futuristic London.
 The album contained mostly new material, although the track "Scriptures" had been previously released in 1994 on the Artificial Intelligence II compilation.